build-trust/ockam-website/src/content/learn/blog/ockam_website_is_open_source.md

 ### Why We Chose JAMStack
 There are two primary advantages for the ockam.io site to use JAMStack:

-1. No need for a database or complex backends
+1. Generating content is simple because source is written in markdown and stored in GitHub.
 2. Building and hosting are decoupled

+Because Ockam is an open source code base utilizing the same workflows as the rest of our code base means that anyone can submit a pull request to add a blog post, fix a broken external link, or add documentation and code examples.

-These provide additional benefits, including page speed, automatic change tracking, and focus for our team.
-When a user requests a webpage, the file has already been built and is served from a Content Delivery Network (CDN) for a fast and streamlined user experience.
-Because we only serve static views to users, there is no software layer or database to attack.
+The JAMStack architecture provides several benefits, including page speed and automatic change tracking.
+Also, when a user requests a webpage, the html file has already been built and is served from Azure's Content Delivery Network (CDN).
+This is how we achieve a fast and streamlined user experience.
+Finally, because we serve static pages to users, there is no software layer or database to attack.

 As we update our site, the changes are tracked with Git and hosted on GitHub.
 [The git repository](https://github.com/ockam-network/website) contains every line of code for our entire website (did we mention it's open-source?).
 It is continuously rebuilt and deployed to the cloud with each change.